-The crocodile-patterned strap fits well with the overall design and Chenxi equipped it with a gold buckle which matches the timepiece’s overall design.
+The crocodile-patterned strap fits well with the overall design and Chenxi equipped it with a gold buckle, which matches the timepiece’s overall design.

-Sixteen dollars is an important price point for Chinese manufacturers.
+$16 is an important price point for Chinese manufacturers.
 In this range, factories can provide more than just a basic watch.
 Their timepieces might include a stainless-steel band, extra functions, or a genuine Japanese quartz movement.
 Brands such as Jaragar or Winner might even be fitted with a low-grade mechanical movement.

 When I adjusted the date mechanism, a reassuring series of clicks suggested that I was handling a Seiko product.
 The Chenxi 063G is, in fact, powered by a Hattori PC21S quartz movement.
 This is an excellent choice for this price range and should provide long-term, trouble-free operation.
 The PC21S is actually an upgraded version of the movement fitted to the Maurice Eberle Gambrel.

 The stainless-steel case is electroplated with what one vendor describes as rose gold.
-I’d take that with a grain of salt but, for sure, it looks really good.
+I’d take that with a grain of salt, but, for sure, it looks really good.
 Be aware that over time, wear and tear will eventually degrade the coating, and the silver stainless steel beneath will be revealed.

 Chenxi equipped this watch with a strap composed of PU leather.
-PU leather is formed from inner splits of hide which have been covered with polyurethane.
+PU leather is formed from inner splits of hide that have been covered with polyurethane.
 While this material looks very leather-like, it is not as durable.
 If you wear this watch on a daily basis, plan to replace the strap within a few months.

 I really like this timepiece.
 It looks great on my wrist and arrived fitted with a decent quartz movement.
 When the attached strap fails, I’ll replace the band rather than throw the watch into my junk drawer.
 The Chenxi 063G is recommended.